dojoengine/book/docs/pages/client/sdk/unity/get-started.md

 ## Calling systems

-This section explores the process of interacting with Dojo systems from Unity, which involves a three-step process: account creation, call assembly, and call execution.
+This section explores the process of interacting with Dojo systems from Unity, which involves these steps: Account creation, contract assembly, and execution.

 ### Account Creation